Reflect, Refine, Repeat: Retrospectives in UX Design

 • How can we improve our collaboration and communication?

-Techniques such as the "5 Whys" can be used for root cause analysis, while brainstorming sessions can facilitate idea generation for improvements.
+Techniques like the “5 Whys” can be used for root cause analysis, while brainstorming sessions can facilitate idea generation for improvements.

 3. The repetition phase